Cycling at the 2020 Summer Paralympics – Women's road time trial

-The women's road time trial cycling events at the 2020 Summer Paralympics will take place on August 31 at Fuji Speedway, Oyama, Japan.
+The women's road time trial cycling events at the 2020 Summer Paralympics took place on August 31 at Fuji Speedway, Oyama, Japan.
 There will be seven events taking place over twelve classifications.
 Four of those events, spanning multiple classifications were 'factored' events, with final times adjusted in line with classification to ensure fairness.
 All events (finals) are to be held on the same day on August 31.

 Classification

 Cyclists are given a classification depending on the type and extent of their disability.
 The classification system allows cyclists to compete against others with a similar level of function.
 The class number indicates the severity of impairment with "1" being most impaired.